Osthanes/deployscripts/README.md

 # deployscripts
 Deployment scripts for IBM Container Service.
-Used as example scripts in the Pipeline to aid in continuous deployment of an application
+Used as example scripts in IBM DevOps Pipeline Service to aid in continuous deployment of a containerized application.

+Fork me.